Frequently asked questions about apprenticeships.

 An Apprenticeship is a real job with a development programme attached – a programme which includes a combination of study towards recognised qualifications, on-the-job learning, skills practice and relevant workplace experience with colleagues.
 Together, these help you to build valuable skills and knowledge and apply them in a real work setting.

-Here is a guide on apprenticeships.
+Here is a guide to apprenticeships.

 Real jobs, fair pay, great prospects